 Knowing your overall target time is only half the picture.
-What matters on race day is how you distribute your effort across every mile or kilometre.
-That is where race split times become the difference between a personal best and a painful fade.
-This guide shows you exactly how to calculate and use splits for any distance – and how to plug your numbers into the RunReps split time calculator to build a pacing plan you can trust.
+What matters on race day is how you distribute effort across every mile, kilometre or lap.
+This guide shows you how to calculate and use splits for road races, track sessions, relays and hybrid events – and how to plug your numbers into the RunReps split time calculator to build a pacing plan you can trust.

-A split time is the elapsed time for a specific segment of your race – usually each mile or kilometre.
+A split time is the elapsed time for a specific segment of your race, usually each mile, kilometre or lap.
 If you run a 10 km race in 50:00 with perfectly even pacing, each kilometre split is 5:00.
-Simple in theory, but almost nobody runs perfectly even splits without planning them in advance.
+Simple in theory, but almost nobody runs even splits without planning them in advance.

 Splits matter because your body does not experience pace in a straight line.
-The first kilometre always feels easier than the last one, even at the same speed.
+The first kilometre always feels easier than the last one at the same speed.
 Without a split plan, most runners default to running the early kilometres too fast and paying for it later.
-Research by Abbiss and Laursen (2008) found that positive splitting – going out fast and slowing down – is the most common pattern in recreational marathon runners, and it correlates with slower overall finishing times.
+Research by Abbiss and Laursen (2008) found that positive splitting, going out fast and slowing down, is the most common pattern in recreational marathon runners, and it correlates with slower overall finishing times.

-Your mile split pace is the most practical number you can carry into a race.
+Your split pace is the most practical number you can carry into a race.
 It tells you, at every checkpoint, whether you are on track or drifting.
+A watch shows you current pace, which fluctuates second by second and lies to you on hills.
+A split table shows you cumulative reality.

-There are three ways to distribute your effort across a race:
+There are three ways to distribute effort across a race:

-• Even splits – each segment is run at roughly the same pace.
+- Even splits – each segment run at roughly the same pace.
 Predictable, repeatable, and the safest strategy for most runners.

-• Negative splits – the second half is faster than the first.
-Requires discipline early on but often produces the best finishing times in longer races.
+- Negative splits – the second half faster than the first.
+Requires discipline early but often produces the best finishing times in longer races.

-• Positive splits – the first half is faster than the second.
-Common in practice, but rarely intentional.
-Usually the result of starting too fast.
+- Positive splits – the first half faster than the second.
+Common in practice, rarely intentional, and usually the result of starting too fast.

 For races up to 10 km, even splits are a solid default.
-For half marathons and marathons, a slight negative split – running the second half 1-2 minutes faster – gives you room to manage fatigue and conditions.
-You can model both strategies using the RunReps negative split calculator to see exactly how the numbers break down.
+For half marathons and marathons, a slight negative split, running the second half 1-2 minutes faster, gives you room to manage fatigue and conditions.
+You can model both strategies with the RunReps negative split calculator to see exactly how the numbers break down.

 How to calculate your race split times